 The Autohosted option is removed from the SharePoint app creation experience, because the Office 365 Autohosted Apps Preview program ended on June 30.
 New autohosted apps for SharePoint are no longer accepted by the SharePoint store.
 Existing autohosted apps are not affected, and apps that are currently running in the service will not be shut down.
 (Minimum edition: Professional)

-See Update on Autohosted Apps Preview program for more information.
+For more information, see Update on Autohosted Apps Preview program.

 For a complete description of technology improvements, bug fixes and known issues in this release see the KB article Description of Visual Studio 2013 Update 3 RTM.